Marathon (automobile)

-The Marathon was an automobile built by the Marathon Motor Works company in Nashville, Tennessee.
+The Marathon was an automobile built by the Marathon Motor Works company in Nashville, Tennessee, United States.

 History

 First built in 1908 by the Southern Motor Works in Jackson, Tennessee, it was called the Southern.
 In 1910, Southern Motor Works built additional premises named the Marathon Motor Works in Nashville to produce the Marathon automobile.

 The Marathon motor, a four-cylinder engine in unit with a transmission, was designed by William H. Collier of Southern Motor Works.
 By 1913, the Marathon was available in three different chassis sizes and at least 10 different body styles.
 The three chassis sizes were: